mne-tools/mne-python/doc/manual/gui/analyze.rst

 **SNR estimate**

     This controls the regularization of the estimate, i.e., the amount of allowed mismatch between the measured data and those predicted by the estimated current distribution.
 Smaller SNR means larger allowed mismatch.
     Typical range of SNR values is 1...7.
-As discussed in :ref:`CBBDJFBJ`, the SNR value can be translated to the current variance values expressed in the source-covariance matrix R. This translation is presented as the equivalent current standard-deviation value
+As discussed in :ref:`c_legacy_CBBDJFBJ`, the SNR value can be translated to the current variance values expressed in the source-covariance matrix R. This translation is presented as the equivalent current standard-deviation value.

 **Show**